Algosoo (1974 ship): Design and description

 Algosoo was a traditionally constructed lake freighter built for service on the North American Great Lakes and the St. Lawrence Seaway.
-A traditionally designed lake freighter has the bridge topping a superstructure right in the ship's bow, and a second superstructure topping the engines, right in the stern.
+A traditionally designed lake freighter has the bridge topping a superstructure right on the ship's bow, and a second superstructure topping the engines, right on the stern.
 Algosoo was 222.5 m long overall and 219.6 m between perpendiculars with a beam of 23.0 m and a midsummer draught of 8.8 m.

 The ship was powered by two Crossley Pielstick single acting, four-stroke cycle 10PC2V diesel engines creating a total of 9000 hp.
 The two engines were situated side-by-side with the drive shafts connected via a gear reduction box.
 This was tied to the single propeller shaft which turned a controllable pitch propeller, giving the vessel a maximum speed of 13 kn.

 The lake freighter was initially measured at and in 1974.
 The ship was later remeasured at and the same deadweight tonnage.
 The vessel had five holds and 23 hatches and was equipped with self-unloading equipment consisting of a stern-mounted loop belt elevator.
 The elevator serviced a 252 ft discharge boom that was capable of swinging 95 degrees to either side of the ship.
 Algosoos designed discharge rate was 5,440 MT per hour.